Insurance for the people

 If your employer-sponsored dental insurance plan does not cover braces for adults, you can enroll in an individual dental insurance plan.
 Many companies offer stand-alone dental policies.
 Just verify that the plan has coverage for braces without an age limit.

-If you are looking for a source of cheap braces for adults, especially if you do not have insurance, look at your local dental school.
+If you are looking for a source of affordable braces for adults, especially if you do not have insurance, look at your local dental school.
 Many states have dental schools that are open to the public.
-Those that offer training for orthodontists have certain requirements for students to complete under the supervision of faculty dentists prior to graduation.
-If you have this option in your area, the fees can be substantially less than in a private clinic.
+Those that offer training for orthodontists have certain requirements for students to complete under the supervision of faculty dentists before graduation.
+If you have this option in your area, the fees can be less than in a private clinic.

 Because orthodontic treatment is normally a two to three-year commitment, most orthodontist offices offer payment plans.
 This may be anywhere from in-house financing to credit card plans designed especially for dentistry.
-Spreading the fees out over a few years with a low-interest financing plan might help you make the decision to go ahead with needed treatment.
+Spreading the fees out over a few years with a low-interest financing plan might help you decide to go ahead with needed treatment.

 Although these options can be more costly, they can supply a way to pay for adult braces.
 Most dentists accept credit cards for payment.
 If you have a good relationship with your local bank, a short-term loan from that institution might be the answer to your financing needs.